microsoftgraph/microsoft-graph-docs-contrib/concepts/migrate-azure-ad-graph-resource-differences.md

 The following table highlights differences between Azure AD Graph and Microsoft Graph resources.
 It shows resources that have different names or are not available; it also highlights resources available in the beta version of Microsoft Graph but not in the v1.0 version.

-If a resource is not shown in this list, it is available in the [v1.0 version](graph/api/overview?toc=./ref/toc.json&view=graph-rest-1.0) of Microsoft Graph.
+If a resource is not shown in this list, it is already available in the [v1.0 version](graph/api/overview?toc=./ref/toc.json&view=graph-rest-1.0) of Microsoft Graph, with exactly the same name as in Azure AD Graph.

 |Azure AD Graph <br>(v1.6) resource |Microsoft Graph<br>resource|Comments|
 |---|---|---|